-Dwelling Unit NO.\\\\\
+Dwelling Unit NO

-Date \\\\\
+Date

 1. Subscription Amount:

-(a) I/We \\\\\\, a legal resident(s) of \\\\\\, hereinafter called "Subscriber," hereby subscribe for membership in \\\\\\, a cooperative housing corporation hereinafter called the "Cooperative," and hereby subscribe to a Membership Certificate in said Cooperative having a par value of \$\\\\\.
+(a) I/We , a legal resident(, hereinafter called "Sub (s) of oscriber," hereby subscribe for

+hereinafter called the "C , a co •

-(b) Subscriber hereby agrees to pay for the Membership Certificate, also referred to as Membership Fee, as follows:
+(b) Subscriber hereby as Membership Fee, as foll grees to pay for the Membership ows: Certificate, also referred to as

-(1) \$\\\\\ upon signing this agreement.
+(1) \$ ipon signing this agreement.

-(2) \$\\\\\ in monthly payments of \$\\\\\ payable over \\\\\ consecutive months (not to exceed 12 months).
+(2) \$i consecutive month n monthly payments of \$ns (not to exceed 12 months). payable over

-2. Ratification of Other Provisions.
-Subscriber has read and agrees to be bound by all provisions of the articles of incorporation, bylaws, and occupancy agreement, copies of which are attached hereto and receipt of which is hereby acknowledged, and agrees to be bound by requirements of the Rural Development as long as it remains mortgagee.

-3. Priority of Mortgage Lien.
-This agreement and all rights hereunder are and at all times shall be subject and subordinate to the lien of the mortgage and accompanying documents to be executed by the Cooperative to Rural Development and to any and all modifications, extensions, and renewals thereof; and to any mortgage or deed of trust which may at any time hereafter be placed on the property of the Cooperative or any part thereof.

-4. Occupancy Agreement.
+- 2. Ratification of Other Provisions.
+Subscriber has read and agrees to be bound by all provisions of the articles of incorporation, bylaws, and occupancy agreement, copies of which are attached hereto and receipt of which is hereby acknowledged, and agrees to be bound by requirements of the Rural Development as long as it remains mortgagee. - 3.
+Priority of Mortgage Lien.
+This agreement and all rights hereunder are and at all times shall be subject and subordinate to the lien of the mortgage and accompanying documents to be executed by the Cooperative to Rural Development and to any and all modifications, extensions, and renewals thereof; and to any mortgage or deed of trust which may at any time hereafter be placed on the property of the Cooperative or any part thereof. - 4.
+Occupancy Agreement.
 Subscriber, if approved for membership, will be entitled to occupancy of the above numbered dwelling unit under provisions of the above-mentioned occupancy agreement.
 Estimated initial charge per month for said unit will be established prior to signing the occupancy agreement.
 Future charges will be based on family income, as provided for in the occupancy agreement.
 I/We agree to execute the occupancy agreement on demand and to comply with all the terms thereof.